 Most importantly, figures 6 and 7 confirm our experience from years of practical use of runs analysis, that the Anhøj rules constitute a useful and robust method for detection of persistent shifts only slightly larger than 1 standard deviation units and with as little as 10-12 data points.
 This can be seen by the fact that LR+ > 10 for SD > 1 and N ≥ 10.
 Although, the best box and cut box procedures will not change this, the box adjustments may improve the practical value of runs analysis by reducing sudden shifts in sensitivity and specificity when the number of available data points changes.
 Whether this holds true in practice remains to be confirmed.

 The study has two important limitations.
-First, the calculations of box probabilities require that the process centre is fixed and known in advance, for example, the median from historical data.
+First, the calculations of box probabilities require that the joint distribution of the number of crossings and longest run is known.
+As shown in [9] this is the case when the process centre is fixed and known in advance, for example, the median from historical data.
 In practice the centre line is often determined from the actual data in the run chart, in which case the calculations of box probabilities do not apply.
 Preliminary studies suggest that this is mostly relevant for short data series.
 We plan to include a function in a future update of crossrun to calculate the box probabilities with empirical centre lines.

 Second, the procedures have so far only been checked for up to 200 data points as detailed in [9].
 Because of the iterative procedures and use of high precision numbers using functions from the Rmpfr R package [11] to calculate the joint distributions for varying N, the computations are time consuming, and for N > 100 the precision had to be increased.
 On a laptop with an Intel Core i5 processor and 8 GB RAM, it takes about one hour to complete S1_crossrunbox.R for N = 10-100 and SD = 0-3, and the objects created consume over 6 GB of memory.
 We have no reason to believe that the procedures are not valid for higher N, but the application of the box procedures for larger N may be impractical at the moment.